 Jonathan Jones’s walam-wunga.galang (grindstones) is part of the Project Series and will be on display in the Gallery in August 2021.
 The work will then go on tour in November as part of the Ever Present: First People’s Art of Australia major touring exhibition, supported by Wesfarmers.

-This article is from the June 2021 issue of Artonview, the National Gallery’s magazine for Members.
-Become a Member today.
+This article was first published in the June 2021 issue of Artonview, the National Gallery’s magazine for Members.